Boku Inc.

 • Promoting effective relationships between all Board members

-• Setting the agenda for Board meetings and ensuring that sufficient time is devoted to the consideration of agenda items and that each director can express their views on matters
+• Setting the agenda for Board meetings and ensuring that sufficient time is devoted to the consideration of agenda items and that each Director can express their views on matters

 • Ensuring that the Board monitors and determines the nature of the significant risks the Company embraces in the implementation of its strategy